juhkarhu/cybersecurityproject/README.md

 class RegisterTest(BaseTest):
     def test_can_not_use_abc_as_password(self):
         response = self.client.post(self.registration_url, self.user)
-        self.assertEqual(response.status_code, 302)
+        self.assertEqual(response.status_code, 200)
 ```

-It is noteworthy that, since I'm redirecting user after succesfull registration, the expected status code is 302.
-A status code 200 is expected if the registration is unsuccesfull and it just loads the same registration page.
+Because I'm redirecting users after a succesfull registration, the expected status code for unsuccesfull registration is 200.
+That is because unssuccesfull registration leads to the same page.
+So any code that tests valid password, should expect 302 status code.

 ## Flaw 5: [Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/)